dng24/intl-iot/model/model_details.md

 - `anonymous_source_destination` - The number of frames which do not fit into `network_to`, `network_from`, `network_both`, `network_to_external`, or `network_local`.
 - `device` - The device which the data was recorded on.
 - `state` - The activity of the device when the data was recorded.
-- `host` - A semicolon-delimited list of hostnames of the destination IP addresses in the random sample.
-If a packet's destination IP address does not have a hostname, the destination IP address is used instead.
+- `host` - A semicolon-delimited list of host names of the destination IP addresses in the random sample.
+If a packet's destination IP address does not have a host name, the destination IP address is used instead.

 ### src/s4_eval_model.py

-This script is the fourth step of the model pipeline and the first step of the model development phase.
+This script is the fourth step of the tagged pipeline and the first step of the model development phase.
 The script trains analyzed pcap data and generates one or more models that can be used to predict device activity.

 #### Usage